- Search The Registry

 - Teacher’s Forum

 - My Account

-Accounts differ as to Parson’s birth place but some historians have said she was born a slave in Texas.
-Certainly her marriage to Albert Parsons, a former Confederate soldier turned Radical Republican, was viewed as controversial.
+Accounts differ regarding Parson’s birthplace, but some historians have said she was born a slave in Texas.
+Her marriage to Albert Parsons, a former Confederate soldier turned Radical Republican, was viewed as controversial.
 Shortly after their 1871 marriage, they left Waco, Texas, for Chicago, then a center of labor unrest and radical political movements.
 After Albert was blacklisted from the printing trade, Lucy supported the family as a dressmaker.